rspamd/rspamd.com/doc/workers/rspamd_proxy.md

 ### Compare scripts

-Compare scripts are intended to perform some simple actions with the results returned by a mirror and main cluster machine.
-They cannot do async request, so all you can do is to write to logs or to files.
-Here is a simple example of such a script in the configuration:
+Comparison scripts are designed for executing straightforward actions with the results obtained from a mirror and the main cluster machine.
+These scripts do not support asynchronous requests, so your options are limited to logging or writing to files.
+Below is a basic example of such a script in the configuration:

 ~~~ucl
 # local.d/worker-proxy.inc